tundish/blathnaid/blathnaid/book/chapters.rst

 Finally, when the horse was fully shod, the Blacksmith ducked back into where Jack had been standing.
 “All's done”, said the Smith, standing fully in the doorway.

-"Dad thanks you", said Jack without much confidence.
+“Dad thanks you”, said Jack without much confidence.

-"That's certain, Jack.
+“That's certain, Jack.
 And we must reckon up, presently.
-For today and for times past."
+For today and for times past.”

 Broke
 -----